ImmanuelO/cmake_template/docs/sphinx/source/index.rst

 For a detailed overview, see :doc:`about`.

 .. toctree::
-   :maxdepth: 1
+   :maxdepth: 2
+   :caption: 📚 Table of Contents

    about
-   dependencies
    building
    testing
-   docker
-   contributing